-Early Childhood Education, A.A.
+Early Childhood Education, AA Degree

-32 Credits | THEARC
+Credits | Main Campus

 Preparation to work with children birth to age eight.
-Meets D.C. child-care regulatory requirements.
+Meets D.C. child care regulatory requirements.

 Trinity has small class sizes for individualized attention and faculty teach foundational knowledge in an applied format, integrating your work and life experiences with the course information.